 $7,000 to $12,000

-Cost is driven by the number of characters, mouth movement, walk cycles, environments, and scene changes.
+Cost is driven by the number of characters, mouth movement, walk cycles, environments, scene changes, and the level of detail required in each scene.

 3D animation and product visualisation

-3D animation is used for machinery, construction, engineering, and technical processes that cannot be filmed easily.
+3D animation is used for machinery, construction, engineering, architecture, product demonstrations, and technical processes that cannot be filmed easily.
+It usually requires more planning and specialist production time than simpler animation styles.

 Typical cost for a 60 to 120-second video: